 11. Almond Oil

-It makes a great carrier oil for essential oils to naturally treat skin rashes, acne or dryness.
+It makes a great serum ingredient or carrier oil for essential oils that naturally treat skin rashes, acne or dryness.
 It also blends easily with many different smells, so try in it homemade washes, masks or lotions.

 12. Shea Butter

 Shea butter has been used as a natural skin care product in Africa for hundreds of years, where it is still largely cultivated and shipped around the world today.
 It makes an excellent moisturizer for dry skin types and is inexpensive yet effective at reducing flaking, redness or peeling.

 It’s safe to use around your eyes and makes a good addition to natural eye creams and overnight, hydrating lotions.